ezraundag/nodejs-pubsub/README.md

 # nodejs-pubsub
 Node.js Redis Pubsub in a Docker container

 Nodejs-pubsub implements the Publish/Subscribe messaging paradigm  where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers.
-Rather, published messages are characterized into channels, without knowledge of what (if any) subscribers there may be.
-[Cite](http://redis.io/topics/pubsub)
+Rather, published messages are characterized into channels, without knowledge of what (if any) subscribers there may be. [citing redis](http://redis.io/topics/pubsub)

 However due to certain requirements, Nodejs-pubsub allows a single channel to one subscriber and published messages coming from a script or redis-cli.It is built to run inside a docker container to achieve portability, rapid deployment and lightweight footprint.